anolilab/javascript-style-guide/packages/stylelint-config/README.md

 ## Usage

-If you don't have a `.stylelintrc.cjs`, we will create the file for you after installing `@anolilab/stylelint-config`.
+If you don’t have a `.stylelintrc.cjs`, we will create the file for you after installing `@anolilab/stylelint-config`.

 If you already have a `.stylelintrc.cjs`, then you can extend the `.stylelintrc.cjs`, with `@anolilab/stylelint-config`.